trigger/trigger/docs/experimental.rst

 Experimental
 ############

-This document describes experimental currently in development as part of the Trigger re-architecture.
+This document describes experimental features currently in development as part of the Trigger re-architecture.

 Asynchronous Endpoint Feature
 =============================